caseycrogers/implicit_navigator/README.md

-# value_navigator
+# implicit_navigator

-Provides an intuitive and highly flexible navigation with an easy to use API.
-Value Navigator was created as substitute for the existing Navigator 1.0 and 2.0 APIs.
+Intuitive and highly flexible navigation with an easy to use API.

+The navigator page stack is updated implicitly in response to data model changes and the system back button, just build your widget tree and Implicit Navigator will handle the rest!

 ## Core Features

-Value Navigator has three core features that set it apart from the official Flutter solutions:
+Implicit Navigator has three core features that set it apart from the official Flutter solution(s):

-- The navigator stack is constructed and appended to implicitly as the app's data models and widget tree change.
+1. The navigator stack is constructed and appended to implicitly as the app's data models and widget tree change.
+2. "App-style" and "browser-style" navigation are both supported out of the box:
-- Web browser (back button undoes last change) and app (back button goes "up" in a developer-defined navigation hierarchy) style navigation are both supported out of the box.
+   * **App-Style** - back button goes "up" in a developer-defined navigation hierarchy, potentially undoing multiple state changes.
+   * **Browser-Style** - back button reverts the last state change
-- Nesting navigators in the widget tree has first class support with the system back button always popping from the inner most navigator first.
+3. Nesting navigators in the widget tree has first class support with the system back button always popping from the inner most navigator first.

 ## How It Works

-Value Navigator is built on top of the Flutter Navigator 2.0 API.
-Value Navigators operate similar to `ValueListenableBuilder`: each one has a value and a builder.
+Implicit Navigator is built on top of the Flutter Navigator 2.0 API.
+Implicit Navigators operate similar to `ValueListenableBuilder`: each one takes in a changing value and a builder.
 Whenever a new value is supplied, a new page is added to the internal navigator's page stack.
 When pop is called (by the system or programmatically), the top most page is popped and the builder is called with the previous value.
 An `onPop` callback can be used to revert any state used outside of the navigator.

+As a convenience method, `ImplicitNavigator.fromNotifier` wraps a `ValueNotifier`.
+It pushes to the navigator stack when the notifier changes and rolls the value of the notifier back when pop is called.

-When the system back button is called, `ValueNavigator` attempts to pop from the deepest navigator in the tree, working it's way up to the root navigator until it finds a navigator that can handle the pop.
+When the system back button is called (or pop is called programmatically), `ImplicitNavigator` attempts to pop from the deepest navigator in the tree, working it's way up to the root navigator until it finds a navigator that can handle the pop.

+### App-Style Navigation

-`ValueNavigator` takes an optional `depth` parameter which represents where the user currently is in the app's navigation flow.
-When a non-null depth is specified, the navigator stack is rebuilt with all entries of greater depth removed. eg a value of depth 2 will replace any existing stack entries of depth 2 or greater.
-When pop is called, the navigator state will return to the last seen value with a lower depth.
-This emulates "app style" navigation where popping takes the user "up" in the navigation flow.
+`ImplicitNavigator` takes an optional `depth` parameter which represents where the user currently is in the app's navigation flow.
+When the back button is pressed, the app state is returned to the last value of lower depth. ie, the user moves "up" the navigation flow to a shallower depth.
-For browser style navigation (pop always undoes the last change), leave depth null.

-As a convenience, `ValueNavigator.fromNotifier` wraps a `ValueNotifier`.
-It updates the navigator stack when the notifier changes and rolls changes back when pop is called.
+For example, for an app with two pages: **home** and **details**, **home** would be depth 0 and **details** depth 1.
+A user navigates through the pages as follows:
+    `depth_0:home > depth_1:details(item_a) > depth_1:details(item_b)`
+If the user then presses back (eg in a UI provided back button or with the android system back button), they will go up in the navigation flow and return to the home page, NOT to the details page for `item_a`.

+If Implicit Navigators are nested within each other in the widget tree, you should build each inner navigator with a distinct `PageStorageKey`.
+Implicit Navigator will then cache and restore the history stack using page storage so if a user navigates away from a navigator and then comes back it'll retain it's history stack.

+### Browser-Style Navigation

+For browser-style navigation, simply leave `depth` null and **do not** provide a `PageStorageKey`.
+Repeating our navigation example from above:
+    `depth_null:home > depth_null:details(item_a) > depth_null:details(item_b)`
+If the user presses back, the last state change (navigate to `item_b`'s details page) will be undone and the app will go back to `item_a`'s details page.

+## Known Bugs/Limitations

+* If you have implicit navigators nested inside each other in the widget tree, inner navigators will fail to rebuild on hot reload.
+You have to forcibly rebuild the page by navigating away and back.